-From the study it showed that the overall experience of the job induction was satisfactory in the company.
+From the study it showed that the overall experience of the job induction was

 4.2.6.
 Employee Handbook

 The researcher also wanted to find out if the employees were given induction handbooks during induction in their organization111 (61%) said that they were not given the induction handbooks and 31 (16.8%) said they were given handbooks and 40 (22.2%) did not give any response as indicated in Table 4.12.